 4. Use Accountability to Create External Pressure

 Tell a friend your goal, join a group, or announce a deadline publicly.
-The fear of letting others down can be a powerful push.

-A fitness challenge becomes easier when youโre sharing progress with a group.
-A product launch stays on track when youโve promised a release date.
+A fitness challenge becomes easier when you’re sharing progress with a group.

 5. Shift Focus to the Consequences of Inaction